 The law allows medical marijuana to be sold through Registered Marijuana Dispensaries (RMDs), which are also under the purview of the Massachusetts Department of Public Health (MDPH).
 The maximum allowed by law at this time is 35, with a maximum of 5 in each county.
 On June 27, 2014, MDPH announced the 11 RMD applicants that completed Phases 1 and 2 and the Verification Phase and will advance to the Inspection Phase.
 In addition, five applicants were deemed eligible to apply for RMDs in counties that don't currently have a dispensary.

 Once approved by the state, RMDs in Boston will need to go through a local permitting process.
-In addition to zoning relief and building permits, RMDs will need to apply for a permit from the Environmental Health Office at BPHC.
+In addition to zoning relief and building permits, RMDs will need to apply for a permit from the Environmental & Occupational Health Division (EOH) at BPHC.